benjamine/ScrumyCLI/readme.md

 **Command line interface for simple batch tasks on http://scrumy.com boards.**

 Scrumy.com is a website that offers online scrum boards (sprint backlogs).
-I'm not related to scrumy.com, I wrote this tool simplify some batch tasks we do on CI:
- - Add a "Test" task to each story
- - After a successfull build to QA, nark "Test" tasks in the verify column as "QA" (using scrumer name)

 ScrumyCLI could be used for: